 Your dog’s coat acts like a raincoat.
 It protects almost all of his body against the disastrous effects of UV B.

-Areas on Your Labradoodle That Get Sunburned
+Areas on Your Labradoodle That Gets Sunburned

 Unfortunately, there are some places that are not protected from the sun’s beastly rays.
 Those include: